camdenfritz/Boro-Entries/README.md

 https://chromedriver.chromium.org/downloads
 # Edits
 ## input.txt
-You will need to change the inputs file to suit your accounts
+You will need to change the inputs file to suit your accounts.
 ## boroaccounts.py
-You will need to change your billing information at the very bottom of the script
+You will need to change your billing information at the very bottom of the script.